miguelraz/julia-doc-es-la/manual/calling-c-and-fortran-code.rst

 4. The following arguments, if any, are the actual argument values passed to the function.

-As a complete but simple example, the following calls the ``clock`` function from the standard C library::
+Como un ejemplo completo pero simple, the following calls the ``clock`` function from the standard C library::

     julia> t = ccall( (:clock, "libc"), Int32, ())